273dan/blog/content/posts/operatortypo.md

 or     r9b, r10b
 je     .LBB1_5
 ```
 Clang is **checking if the vectors overlap at runtime**.
 It wants to use 32-byte wide AVX registers to perform the sum, but if the vectors overlap, writing to the destination might overwrite data the source hasn't read yet.
-The magic number `128` indicates that the compiler wants to unroll the loop 4 times (8 bytes per double x 4 doubles per register x **4 unrolls** = 128).
+The seemingly magic number `128` actually indicates that the compiler wants to unroll the loop 4 times (8 bytes per double x 4 doubles per register x **4 unrolls** = 128).
 The `sub` instruction calculates the distance between vector `a` and result.
 If the distance is less than `128`, it sets the `r9b` flag - indicating that `a` and `result` overlap.
 If the flag is set, it falls through to `.LBB1_2`, full of slower - but safer - scalar instructions (`vaddsd`,`vmovsd`).

 However, if the flag is **not** set, we see beautiful SIMD logic.
 Look at `.LBB1_8`, full of "packed double" SIMD instructions on 32-byte `ymm` registers. `SimpleVecSum` is prehistoric in comparison - all enabled because of proxy types, and ultimately, the freedom of operator overloading.
 #### Embedded DSLs